BhawyaMishra/BhawyaMishra/README.md

 - 👋 Hi, I’m @BhawyaMishra
 - 👀 I’m interested in learning new things all the time
-- 🌱 I’m currently learning web development and python
+- 🌱 I’m currently learning web development, dsa (in java) and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me- gmail: bhawyamishra05@gmail.com
 - 😄 Pronouns: she/her